lskatz/Kalamari/paper/paper.md

 ## Statement of Need

-Public Health utilizes genomics for infectious disease surveillance (ref pulsenet).
+Public Health utilizes genomics for infectious disease surveillance [@armstrong2019pathogen].
 Laboratories sequence whole genomes daily to uncover where pathogens are and who they infect.
-Usually, this is in the form of whole genome sequencing (WGS) from cultures (ref), but it can come from reflect cultures from samples like stool (ref?), or could be actual metegenomics samples (ref: Huang et al 2017).
+Usually, this is in the form of whole genome sequencing (WGS) from cultures, but it can come from reflect cultures from samples like stool, or could be actual metegenomics samples [@huang2017metagenomics].
 In WGS samples, one might want to perform a quality check to make sure that the sample is not contaminated and is virtually 100% the target sample.
 In metagenomics samples, one might want to classify all reads that match the sample's taxonomy.